jamesray1/sharding/docs/doc.md

 One can compute the witness for a transaction by taking the transaction's access list, converting it into prefix list form, then running the algorithm `get_witness_for_prefix` for each item in the prefix list form, and taking the union of these results.

 `get_witness_for_prefix` returns a minimal set of trie nodes that are sufficient to access any key which starts with the given prefix.
-See implementation here: https://github.com/ethereum/research/blob/b0de8d352f6236c9fa2244fed871546fabb016d1/trie_research/new_bintrie.py#L250
+See an implementation [here]( https://github.com/ethereum/research/blob/b0de8d352f6236c9fa2244fed871546fabb016d1/trie_research/new_bintrie.py#L250).

-In the EVM, any attempt to access (either by calling or SLOAD'ing or via an opcode such as `BALANCE` or `EXTCODECOPY`) an account that is outside the access list will lead to the EVM instance that made the access attempt immediately throwing an exception.
+In the EVM, any attempt to access an account (either by calling or `SLOAD`ing or via an opcode such as `BALANCE` or `EXTCODECOPY`)  that is outside the access list will lead to the EVM instance that made the access attempt immediately throwing an exception.

-See also ethresearch thread on [Account read/write lists](https://ethresear.ch/t/account-read-write-lists/285).
+See also the ethresear.ch thread on [account read/write lists](https://ethresear.ch/t/account-read-write-lists/285).

 ### Gas costs